-People and nature tend to be predictable.
+People and nature tend to be predictable, right?
 Too bad the stock market isn’t.
-Using stock charts can bring a modicum of probability in which to make trading decisions, but what happens when you expect your charts to tell you something that doesn’t come true?
-Where do you go when your MACD and RSI indicators keeping giving you false signals?
+Using stock charts can bring a modicum of probability in which to make trading decisions, but what happens when your charts tell you something that doesn’t come true?
+Where do you go when the common buy and sell signals and market turning indicators—momentum indicators such as the Relative Strength Index (RSI) or Moving Average Convergence/Divergence (MACD), for example—keep giving you false signals?
 You dig deep and go off the grid.

-Thousands of charting studies exist, while thinkorswim® lists over 300.
-For our purposes, and leaving aside traditional indicators, we’ll cover three that are a bit different, yet worthy of attention—the Standard Deviation Channel, Schaff Trend Cycle, and Simple Cloud.
+There are thousands of charting studies and stock chart indicators; the thinkorswim® platform lists more than 300.
+Here we’ll cover three that are a bit different, yet worthy of attention—the Standard Deviation Channel, Schaff Trend Cycle, and Simple Cloud.
 Even if you don’t use them yourself, consider this an exercise in learning to uncover hard-to-find studies, and how to use them to anticipate the potential for market moves.

 WHAT IT IS.
 This statistical analysis tool is normally overlaid on a price chart.
-To find it (and others in this article), click the Charts tab in thinkorswim®.
-In the upper right corner of any chart, follow the click path to Analysis Tools > Add Study > All Studies.
-Choose StandDevChannel from the “R-S” menu.
+To find it (and others in this article), click the Charts tab in thinkorswim.
+In the upper right-hand corner of any chart, follow the click path to Analysis Tools > Add Study > All Studies.
+Choose StandDevChannel from the S-S(1) menu.

 WHAT IT IS.
-While the name may be foreign to you, the Schaff Trend Cycle combines two well-known indicators—MACD and Fast Stochastics.
-Since these two indicators are typically used together, the STC gives you the chance to see and learn the benefits of each study, while looking at a single output.
+Although the name may be foreign to you, the Schaff Trend Cycle combines two well-known indicators—MACD and fast stochastics.
+Because these two indicators are typically used together, the STC gives you the chance to see and learn the benefits of each study while looking at a single output.

 The main idea is to combine the benefits of trend and cycle indicators, and minimize their drawbacks, such as lags or false signals.
 The STC’s main goal is to estimate price direction and potential market turning points.